Nsé Ufot: Career

 Ufot began her career as a corporate lawyer before becoming a labor rights lobbyist and advocate.
 She was the assistant executive director of the Canadian Association of University Teachers, Canada's largest faculty union, and later served as the Senior Lobbyist and Government Relations Officer for the American Association of University Professors.

 She then became the CEO of the New Georgia Project, a nonpartisan, non-profit organization founded by Stacey Abrams to educate and register voters of color in Georgia, and its associated action fund, which supports reforms to increase the civic participation of communities of color.
-Prior to the 2020 United States presidential election, the New Georgia Project registered over 500,000 Georgians to vote.
+Prior to the 2020 United States presidential election, the New Georgia Project registered over 50,000 Georgians to vote.
 In the lead-up to the January 2021 Congressional run-off election, Ufot organized volunteers to knock on over two million doors in Georgia, registering nearly 7,000 people in the 30 days following the November general election.

+In 2022, Ufot was fired without notice from the New Georgia Project.
+Financial disclosures from the group indicate that Ufot owes the New Georgia Project hundreds of thousands of dollars in "non-work-related" expenses.
+The disclosures also revealed that the New Georgia Project paid $533,846 in consulting fees and a $67,500 grant to the Black Male Initiative, a charity involving Ufot's brother.
+Ufot denied owing money while the Black Male Initiative has denied receiving these payments.